Global Health Study Abroad Opportunities for MD Students

 If you are in your third or fourth year of medical school and want to do a rotation abroad, it must be approved for elective credit regardless of whether credit is needed.
 This ensures that you are covered by the school’s malpractice insurance while you are out of the country.

 The minimum number of hours required per week for elective credit is 35.
 Please note that, although funding is available for students pursuing a research elective abroad, there is no funding available for students pursuing a clinical elective.

 To be considered for elective credit, you must submit an online application to Global Health Initiatives at least three months before your intended departure date.
 On your application, you describe the elective and include an outline of your specific day-to-day responsibilities.
 In addition, your abroad-site faculty sponsor must provide his or her CV and sign an agreement form stating that he or she agrees to supervise your elective.

 Speak to the International Health Program office if you need a letter indicating your enrollment in medical school to include in your application for a clinical elective abroad.

-To attend an international academic conference with NYU School of Medicine funding, you must present your own work and coordinate your trip with the International Health Program office.
+To attend an international academic conference with NYU Grossman School of Medicine funding, you must present your own work and coordinate your trip with the International Health Program office.
 This ensures that you meet the required health and safety guidelines.
 After discussing your trip with the International Health Program’s coordinator, you may need to complete an application form and register for international health insurance.